BabySitter Tax Calculator

 Net Pay = Total Earnings - (FICA Tax + Federal Tax)

-• If paid over $2,700, parents may need to file Schedule H and pay taxes.
+• If they get more than $2,700, parents may have to submit Schedule H and pay taxes.

 • Self-employed babysitters must pay self-employment tax.